 General Dentistry Question and Answers

 Come to Great Smiles Family Dentist for all of your dental needs.
 Our compassionate professionals, provide care for patients of all ages.
-Call us today or schedule an appointment online!
+Call us today for more information!
 We are conveniently located at 4646 Nantuckett Drive Toledo, OH 43623.
-We serve patients from Toledo OH, Oregon OH, Ottawa Hills OH, Moline OH, Woodhurst OH, Harbor View OH, and Shoreland OH.

 General dentistry refers to a broad range of dental procedures that make up the majority of dental health concerns, such as cleanings, fillings, dentures and bridges.
 Some general dentists can also practice more advanced procedures, such as root canals.
 Having a regular dentist is known to improve overall dental health.